abgox/scoop-i18n/readme.md

 3. Then the output of `scoop` will be converted to the language corresponding to `$PSUICulture`.

-    - If unavailable, fall back to `en-US`.
+    - If unavailable, it will fall back to `en-US`.
     - You can also specify the language:

       ```shell